-Leadership of both the United Brethren Church and the Board of Directors of the Foundation agreed that our insurance programs would now be considered as the Voluntary Health Insurance Program of the United Brethren Church.
+The leadership of both the United Brethren Church and the Board of Directors of the Foundation agreed that our insurance programs would now be considered as the Voluntary Health Insurance Program of the United Brethren Church.
 This coverage is provided by Capital Blue Cross and has proven to be excellent in both coverage and service.
-Any questions you have can be directed Angela Monn.
+Any questions you have can be directed to Angela Monn.

 It was also decided that the name should be changed to the United Brethren Association for Church Development.
 This will help to create the national identity that embraces the goal and mission of being a vital resource to all our churches.

 • Continuing Education through the annual U.B.
 Connected and Ministry Leadership Resource Day events

 • Fundraising for Rhodes Grove Camp & Conference Center and for the